 What it’s like living with Dissociation

 So what is it like living with Dissociation as a result of childhood sexual abuse?
-That’s a pretty loaded question and can be a very personal experience rooted in such deep trauma that even thinking about it causes flashbacks and anxiety.
+That’s a pretty loaded question and can be a very personal experience rooted in such deep trauma that even thinking about it can cause flashbacks and anxiety.

 The definition of Dissociation is as follows : Dissociation is a mental process that causes a lack of connection in a person’s thoughts, memory and sense of identity.
 Dissociation seems to fall on a continuum of severity.
 Mild dissociation would be like daydreaming, getting “lost” in a book, or when you are driving down a familiar stretch of road and realize that you do not remember the last several miles.
 A severe and more chronic form of dissociation is seen in the disorder Dissociative Identity Disorder, once called Multiple Personality Disorder, and other Dissociative Disorders.